OAID/Tengine-Convert-Tools/README.md

 Since this tool relys on protobuf to resolve proto file of Caffe, ONNX, TensorFlow, TFLite and so on, it can only run under x86 Linux system.

 ## Install dependent libraries
-For loading caffe model or TensorFlow model
+For loading caffe model or TensorFlow model.
 ```
     sudo apt install libprotobuf-dev protobuf-compiler
 ```